Shaeli/csaw18/README.md

 # CSAW'18: The Maple Cookie Army github
-# Eléonore Carpentier & Corentin Thomasset
+## Eléonore Carpentier & Corentin Thomasset

-**🏆  EDIT: We did it!
-We won the European final of the Embedded security Challenge 🏆 **
+## 🏆EDIT: We did it!
+We won the European final of the Embedded security Challenge 🏆

 **Maple Cookie Army for the win !**